Operational derivation of Maxwell-Boltzmann distribution with Maxwell's demon model: Note on thermodynamic and information-theoretic entropies

 \section{Note on thermodynamic and information-theoretic entropies}

-In our previous paper~\cite{HMS}, we showed in the scenario of Maxwell's demon that the thermodynamic entropy coincides with the information theoretic entropy in the optimal case of the memory reset.
-In this Appendix we attempt to look at the same problem from a different perspective going back to the the basic thermodynamics.
+In our previous paper~\cite{HMS}, using the scenario of Maxwell's demon, we showed that the thermodynamic entropy coincides with the information theoretic entropy in the optimal case of the memory reset.
+In this section, we attempt to look at the same problem from a different perspective going back to the the basic thermodynamics.

-Let us recall how the thermodynamic entropy was introduced on the basis of Carnot's theorem.
-Let the work exerted towards the outside be $W(i\rightarrow f)$ for an isothermal state change $i\rightarrow f$, which is different from the change of the internal energy $U_{i}-U_{f}$, in general.
+Let us recall how the thermodynamic entropy was introduced in the context of Carnot's theorem.
+Let the work exerted towards the outside be $W(i\rightarrow f)$ for an isothermal state change $i\rightarrow f$, which is in general different from the change of the internal energy $U_{i}-U_{f}$.
 An invisible energy flow that contributes to the energy balance is called heat $Q$ exchanged between the system and the heat bath.
 Thus, the energy conservation is written as

 Carnot's theorem claims that the maximal heat flow from the heat bath in isothermal process is proportional to the temperature $T$ of the heat bath,

 where the maximization is made over all possible intermediate processes between the initial and the final states~\cite{TASAKI}.
 The coefficient $S_{th}$ is defined as the increase of the thermodynamic entropy.